AEGEE/MyAEGEE/summeruniversity/SUMMERUNIVERSITY_TEST_EXECUTION_BACKLOG.md

 ## 1. Purpose

-Turn the SU coverage plan into executable workstreams, with special emphasis on bootstrapping the missing package-local test harness.
+Turn the SU coverage plan into executable workstreams, with special emphasis on expanding the now-established package-local test harness.

 ## 2. Shared Foundations